 BRAC celebrates 50 years of igniting hope

-Today marks the 50th anniversary of BRAC’s founding in Bangladesh in 1972 in the wake of a civil war that secured the nation’s independence and a devastating cyclone that left it paralyzed.
+Today marks the 50th anniversary of BRAC’s founding in Bangladesh in 1972 in the wake of a war that secured the nation’s independence and a devastating cyclone that left it paralyzed.

 BY BRAC USA

 From those beginnings, “a smoldering ruin,” BRAC has evolved to become the world’s largest Southern-based international development organization.
 Today, thanks to our committed supporters and partners, we reach over 100 million people in 11 countries with proven poverty innovations.

 BRAC’s founder, Sir Fazle Hasan Abed, believed unquestioningly in the power of people.
 He built BRAC on that belief.
 Poverty and inequality are human-made, so they can be unmade.
 For 50 years, BRAC has proven that people in situations of poverty and inequality can tackle their own challenges—with the right tools, knowledge and opportunities—and that communities are the most powerful drivers of change.

 As we celebrate BRAC’s history, we are thrilled to share an excerpt from a soon-to-be-published biography of our founder that reminds us of how far we’ve come – and of the challenges and opportunities that lie ahead.

 We know our work is far from done.
 Thank you for remaining committed to BRAC’s journey.
 There is almost no challenge we cannot overcome together.
 Ignited by hope, we can unmake poverty and inequality.

 From a Smoldering Ruin: Tales From the Birth of BRAC